Normalization for planar string diagrams and a quadratic equivalence algorithm: Termination

 \section{Termination}

-To prove termination of right exchanges on connected diagrams, we first introduce the class of linear diagrams, which we will study before tackling the general case.
+To prove termination of right reductions on connected diagrams, we first introduce the class of linear diagrams, which we will study before tackling the general case.
 We will see in Lemma~\ref{lemma:spirals} that they exhibit the longest reductions.

-\begin{definition} A diagram with $n$ vertices is \emph{linear} if it is connected, acyclic and has only two leaves (vertices connected to only one edge).
-We identify its vertices with the indices $1, \dots, n$ such that $1$ and $n$ are the leaves, and $k$ is connected to $k-1$ and $k+1$ for all $1 < k < n$. \end{definition}
+\begin{defi} A diagram with $n$ vertices is \emph{linear} if it is connected, acyclic and has only two leaves (vertices connected to only one edge).
+We identify its vertices with the indices $1, \dots, n$ such that $1$ and $n$ are the leaves, and $k$ is connected to $k-1$ and $k+1$ for all $1 < k < n$. \end{defi}

+As the name indicates, linear diagrams have a path-like shape (since they are connected and cannot contain any branching).
+Figure~\ref{fig:linear} gives an example of a linear diagram.
 The choice of the start and end of the indexing is arbitrary, as it can be reversed.
 We therefore assume that linear diagrams come with a chosen order.